brian-chilin/login_boilerplate/readme.md

 - simple hash verification systems that all share one database
 - only reading is supported.
 - index is special because it's static
+- TODO fix all the xss attacks on the username input field (ex php)
 - TODO automate some deployment or build stuff like a single script to build/push all docker containers
 - TODO add to html template 'source code available here' mustache